The Hog Hotline call us on 07518 354408

 Prompt action does make the difference between life and death.
 Please don't just watch a hog in trouble, it is better to call someone and find out that it is OK, than wait and find out it is too late.
 The earlier a wild animal in trouble is rescued the better the chance of a happy ending.

 Thank you for visiting the Willows Hedgehog Rescue site.
-We are a self funded hedgehog rescue service dedicated to helping to care for distressed and injured Hedgehogs.
+We are a self funded hedgehog rescue service dedicated to rescue and rehabilitation of distressed, orphaned and injured Hedgehogs as well as providing awareness and education.

 We respond to incidents of injured & ill hedgehogs & orphaned hoglets providing examination, treatment and rehabilitation ensuring that the hedgehogs get the medical attention they need either via our vets in more serious cases or in the majority of cases via ourselves.